RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 In each case I will give feedback about the issues that are present.
 Work marked *Retry* can be revised and resubmitted without penalty, subject to the restrictions above.
 Additionally, you must spend a token (explained below) to revise any AEP or Application/Analysis marked *Incomplete*.

+**Please note:** Application/Analysis sets that are simply not turned in, or which are turned in but have no contents (e.g. blank pages), will be marked *Incomplete* and no further submissions are allowed, regardless of tokens.

 ### Tokens

 Tokens are a fake currency (like Bitcoin) used in MTH 225 to buy exceptions to the rules.
 Each student starts with five tokens; your current "balance" is found in the Blackboard gradebook.
 You can spend one token to purchase any of the following: